mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax_support.md

    net(1, 2)
    ```

-   In the preceding defined network, `self.num` is not a `Parameter` and cannot be modified. `self.par` is a `Parameter` and can be modified.
+   In the preceding defined network, `self.x` is not a `Parameter` and cannot be modified. `self.par` is a `Parameter` and can be modified.

    The result would be: